brankoterzic/SMPUOS-example-project/README.md

 # SMPOUS
-#This project demostrates usage of Microservice Architecture using Spring Cloud and Netflix
+#This project demonstrates usage of Microservice Architecture using Spring Cloud and Netflix